Keep Austin Weird!

 Hippie Hollow- Hippie Hollow is a beautiful park stretched across a great lake.
 I had no idea when I got here this was an all nude beach, but alas we had arrived, and it didn’t make much of a difference.
 They do charge a park entrance fee and inform all visitors that it is an optional clothing park.
 Regardless of being a nude beach doesn’t seem to deter too many people.
 I didn’t notice any issues with any of the other park guests, and it is a beautiful and peaceful atmosphere.

 Hippie Hollow is a great beach area for relaxing, sunbathing and swimming.
 There are lots of boulders and rocks sprawled out across the beach area, and it takes some rock climbing to find a sweet spot to hang out.
 I enjoyed sitting on the rocks and just taking in all the beautiful natural scenery.

 Lake Travis- Lake Travis is an enjoyable reservoir offering stunning views of the Texas Hill Country.
 Lake Travis offers many water sports and outdoor recreational activities.
 At Lake Travis, you can visit a marina, take a boat tour, wakeboard, jet ski and even more.
 Lake Travis showcases many beautiful homes sitting atop Texas hills and beautiful trees and water, it is all very picturesque.

 There is nothing quite like sitting on the veranda enjoying the most scenic and beautiful view over Lake Travis.
 The atmosphere here is superb.
 The conversation is a little better.
-The food is a little better.
+The food is a bit better.
 The air up here is a little better.
-I could not visit the Austin area and not come have dinner at The Oasis.
+I could not visit the Austin area and not come to have dinner at The Oasis.
 The view is breathtakingly beautiful.

 Keep Austin Weird!